blockdoth/nixos/readme.md

 The best thing since sliced bread

 ### TODO
-- Single Sign on for all services with authelia and lldap !!!
-- Setup home page dashboard once auth has been fixed
+- Setup home page dashboard
 - Blocky or an alternative ad blocker
+- Setup OIDC for services that have it
 - Finish setting up media services
 - Finish setting up piss stream observability

-### Future plans
-- Impermanence with btrfs and disko
+- Finish setting up impermanence with btrfs and disko on desktop
+- Setup grafana dashboard for system stats